apache/trafficcontrol/docs/source/development/traffic_router.rst

 RPM Packaging
 =============
-Running ``mvn package`` on a Linux based distribution will trigger the build process to create the Traffic Router rpm.
+Running ``mvn package`` on a Linux based distribution will trigger the build process to create the Traffic Router rpm and the Traffic Router .war file, but will not run the integration tests.

 API
 ===